quicwg/base-drafts/draft-ietf-quic-transport.md

 other properties of packets, such as timing and size, from being used to correlate activity.

-An endpoint SHOULD NOT initiate migration with a peer that uses a zero-length connection ID, because traffic over the new path might be trivially linkable to traffic over the old one.
+An endpoint SHOULD NOT initiate migration with a peer that has requested a zero-length connection ID, because traffic over the new path might be trivially linkable to traffic over the old one.
 If the server is able to route packets with a zero-length connection ID to the right connection, it means that the server is